Controlling Brown Patch on Warm-Season Turf grasses

 Excessive nitrogen fertility levels and thatch often lead to outbreaks of brown patch.
 At Natural State Horticare we use mostly organic fertilizers which usually negate this particular cause cause.
 The disease usually develops on lawns during periods of wet, overcast weather in late spring or fall.
 Damage is often heaviest after several days of showers with day temperatures of 60° to 80°F and heavy cloud cover.

-In humid coastal areas, brown patch is usually found from late fall through early spring on St. Augustine grass and Centipede grass lawns during extended periods of mild, cloudy,
+In humid coastal areas, brown patch is usually found from late fall through early spring on St. Augustine grass and Centipede grass lawns during extended periods of mild, cloudy, wet weather.

 Brown patch first appears in lawns as small, circular, brown areas several inches in diameter, which quickly increases to 3 to 6 feet.
 These areas often grow together, forming irregular patches of brown, blighted turf up to 20 feet in diameter.